The Best Metro Hikes In And Around Rotterdam

 Then a winding path through meadows and across bridges leads us through the Midden-Delfland landscape park.
-We could walk all the way around the outskirts of Schiedam, but we make a shortcut through Sveaparken, the Swedish Park neighbourhood with the central square ABBAborg.
+We could walk all the way around the outskirts of Schiedam.
+However, we make a shortcut through Sveaparken, the Swedish Park neighbourhood with the central square ABBAborg.
 For architectural puritans, this neighborhood must be a nightmare, but at least it’s very colorful and surprisingly village-like.

 The Anna Lindt path (to stay in the Swedish theme) takes us past the church of Saints Jacob and Martin in the old village of Kethel.
 After the bridge across Poldervaart canal we enter Princess Beatrix park, with a somewhat neglected botanical garden and a petting zoo.

 The route can be shortened by taking the metro at Schiedam Nieuwland station after 17.8 kilometers.
-But it is certainly advisable to continue walking to the historic center of Schiedam with its canals, its mills and, not unimportantly after a twenty-kilometer walk, its cafes.
+But it is certainly advisable to continue walking to the historic center of Schiedam.
+Not just for the canals and windmills but, not unimportantly after a twenty-kilometer walk, also for its cafes.

 8 – Zeelandic moods

 19.1 kilometers – start: metro station De Akkers – finish: metro station Spijkenisse Centrum